 And young Melvyn who is more like his Great Uncle Basil than we could have ever imagined, eats his on the counter top to the right out of shot.
 We all eat together and we have a couple of snacks a day.
 Plus if we get hungry we go and put in a request for an extra meal; this entails [pardon the pun] finding the P.A. meowing a lot and then leading her towards the kitty kitchen, this method wurks 90% of the time.

 We also have dry food available 24/7, which is topped up as needed and stationed around the house in various locations along with clean water.

-Our water bowls are many and stationed around the house, plus upstairs too.
+Our water bowls are many and stationed around the house.
 These all need changing/cleaning daily as food debris and dust can collect.
-We have Brita filtered water too, as our tap water is hard and doesn't taste that nice, plus we had used a couple of water fountains until recently; we had a pump failure on our Catit fountain, and sadly when the P.A. had her accident the Miaustore fountain was broken in the fall out of ceiling debris and we've not replaced either yet, but we do like water fountains, especially Fudge.
+We have Brita filtered water too, as our tap water is hard and doesn't taste that nice, plus we use a couple of water fountains.

 The P.A. also grows us fresh cat grass weekly, and she grows us catnip too, so we've got an endless supply of fresh greens.

-Until recently we used Bob Martins Cat Litter - non clumping, it was like the Catsan white litter, but the dust was getting quite intense and the ever escalating price made the P.A. look fur an alternative.
-She decided to revert back to the recycled newspaper litter, which she buys on Amazon and has delivered to the house.
+Until recently we used Bob Martins Cat Litter - non clumping, it was like the Catsan white litter, but the dust was getting quite intense and the ever escalating price made the P.A. look for an alternative.
+She decided to revert back to the recycled newspaper litter, which she buys at Amazon and has delivered to the house.
 There's no dust and minimum odour when soiled.